 - Learn how to pan for gold in the original mine stream.

-- Find unique gifts like mineral specimens, vintage carbide lanterns, locally-made jewelry and fun toys for the kids in our Treasure Chest gift shop.
+- Find unique gifts like mineral specimens, locally-made jewelry and fun toys for the kids in our Treasure Chest gift shop.

 - Get an extra special Ouray souvenir from our famous penny crusher.
 Book your tour in advance online; even better, spend a whole day with us on the mountain!
 Special packages include an option for a mine tour plus a delicious farm-to-table dinner for your group.